 The Leadership for Life programme involves 3 modules, two facilitated modules and one self-directed module.
+A workbook for participants accompanies each module.
+This workbook is now available in Irish.

 Module one is an introduction to the concepts of leadership and the skills necessary to be a good leader.
 This module focuses on communication skills, self awareness, values and team problem-solving.
 Participants are also encouraged to develop personal and leadership goals for themselves.
 They also develop a plan for how they will work towards achieving these goals.